Jairus313/streamlit_crash_course/README.md

 pip3 install streamlit
 ```

-This is will take little while and after successfully installed, You can check your installed by running the below command.
+This is will take a little while and after successfully installed, You can check your installation by running the below command.
 And this will take you to home page of streamlit which indicates that everything installed properly.

 ```sh
 streamlit hello